 2. What are 3 unique characteristics about you that you strive to live for the children in your care?

-3. What is the most rewarding thing about your career as a nanny?
+3. What is the most rewarding thing about your career as a NCS?

-4. What is one thing that you with you would have known your first day as a nanny?
+4. What is one thing that you wish you would have known your first day as a Nanny?